ga4gh/data-repository-service-schemas/README.md

 TODO/Questions
 --------------
 * can we move the schemas into this repo?
-Easier to release.
+Easier to release since won't be tied to GA4GH schemas release.
+* do we want to use the [data bundles concept](https://docs.google.com/document/d/1d-9eu5X6ioOlqOJ9kkY8lHvXDF-KoynlmqJbuKVPMF0/edit#heading=h.b3jd47oqdd2e)?
+Often times we want to be able to model related files (like a workflow output) together in some way.
+The data bundle concept supports this.
+* do we want to support versioning (of files and data bundles)?
+Implicit support right now in the sense that you can get an array of files or data bundles and use timestamp to understand their version.
+* do we want to support provenance?
+Brian W's schema has a provenance object.
+* do we want to include bio-specific data in the API?
+This is a bigger question of how generic do we want DOS to be.
+I lean towards really generic and, therefore, all biospecimen metadata should just be in JSON files that are part of the data bundle.
+The alternative is to include links to other GDC/GA4GH metadata structures as Brian W. has done here.
+    * related, do we want to offer search on the bio-specific data?
+* do all the timestamps need to be generated server-side?
+This might be key for supporting versioning.
+* questions about Brian W's schema:
     * how does Brian W. link datasets and files?
 I don't see a `dataset_id` in the `DataObject` message.
     * how does Brian W. search on keys?
 What field is `has_keys` searching on for DataObjects?
 How should we expose search for other entities in the DataObjects or DataBundleObjects?
-* do we want to use the data bundles concept?
-To model files separately?
-* do we want to support versioning?
-* do we want to support provenance?
-* do all the timestamps need to be generated server-side?
-This might be key for supporting versioning.
-* do we want to include bio-specific data in the API?
-* do we want to offer search on the bio-specific data?
 * other fields from GDC to consider:
     * state
     * file_state